hawkinsw/CPPTimes/pointers.md

 | `c2` | `function` | `char` | `'R'` | `11` (`0xb`) |
 | `ptr` | `function` | `pointer to char` | `11` (`0xb`) | `24` (`0x18`) |

 This table demonstrates the meaning of the assignment statement for pointers.
-Assigning a new address to a pointer changes which variable it targets.
+Assigning a new address to a pointer changes the variable it targets.
 Remember that pointers store addresses, so we must use the address-of operator (`&`) on the target variable in the assignment!
 Frustratingly, failing to do so _may not_ cause a compilation error, but it will certainly lead to a runtime error!!

 ## Dereferencing Pointer-to-`X` Variables